PICKA-6/DashBoard/README.md

 ## Acknowledgments

-We would like to thank the creators of Chakra UI and Nivo Charts for providing such useful libraries to the React community.
+I would like to thank the creators of Chakra UI and Nivo Charts for providing such useful libraries to the React community.

 ## Contact